- A bachelor's degree in any discipline OR equivalent skills/experience.

 Event Planning and Management: Work in a group with an external client to prepare an event plan, and volunteer at other events within the event industry.
 Evaluating the event will enable you to relate theory to experience.

-Event Marketing and Sponsorship: Develop a marketing plan, communication plan, and sponsorship bid proposal and presentation around an event that you have developed.
+Event Marketing and Sponsorship: Develop a marketing plan and communication plan, and sponsorship bid proposal and presentation around an event that you have developed.
 Gain knowledge from working in teams, on case studies, and through a number of guest speakers and lectures.
 The sponsorship bid proposal and presentation is delivered to a panel of staff and industry, and the practical application of event marketing is integral to this course.

 Industry Project: This is an opportunity to balance theory with applied learning in your workplace or host organisation and tailor your studies accordingly to your interest.
 The project involves a workload of 200 hours, completing a written research project investigating an issue/problem that adds value to the organisation.
 This industry project will be useful in developing team work, communication and other soft skills/capabilities and in helping establish industry connections post-graduation.